-Alpe d’Huez Village– Friday mornings in Summer months
+Alpe d’Huez Village– Friday mornings in the Summer months

-Every region in France has is culinary specialities and the Oisans region in the French Alpes is no different.
+Every region in France has its culinary specialties and the Oisans region in the French Alpes is no different.
 Indeed, if you are a keen food lover you may find the Route des Savoire-Faire of interest.
-Here you will be able to visit local farmers and producers in the area and be shown around their local farms to get a real taste of the what the region has to offer.
+Here you will be able to visit local farmers and producers in the area and be shown around their local farms to get a real taste of what the region has to offer.

 Did someone say Cheese?
 With vast pasturelands all around it is no surprise that cheese dishes are a big feature in this region.
-Below are a list of dishes which you can seek out at many local eating establishments.
+Below is a list of dishes that you can seek out at many local eating establishments.

-Tartiflette – a hearty meal of Reblechon cheese, potatoes, lardons and onions.
+Tartiflette – a hearty meal of Reblochon cheese, potatoes, lardons, and onions.

 Raclette– a cheese traditionally made from cow’s milk.
 Traditionally Raclette is served at your table with a grill plate so you can choose how much you’d like your cheese warmed and melted.
-Scraping off the Raclette directly from the large cheese wheel onto potatos, pickles and onions is a must to try out!
+Scraping off the Raclette directly from the large cheese wheel onto potatoes, pickles, and onions is a must to try out!

-Fondue – A dish which needs no introduction and is often normally associated with alpine skiing, Fondue is readily found in the region year round.
-Again a cheese lovers paradise!
+Fondue – A dish that needs no introduction and is often normally associated with alpine skiing, Fondue is readily found in the region year-round.
+Again a cheese lover’s paradise!

-Farcement – This traditional dish may be a bit trickier to find but seek if out if you can.
-It combines sweet and savoury ingredients which are formed in the shape of a large cake.
-The outside is lined with strips of cured meat such as bacon and inside is filled with raisins, prunes, potatoes and cream.
+Farcement – This traditional dish may be a bit trickier to find but seek it out if you can.
+It combines sweet and savory ingredients which are formed in the shape of a large cake.
+The outside is lined with strips of cured meat such as bacon and the inside is filled with raisins, prunes, potatoes, and cream.

-If you are looking to hire a bike for your cycling holiday we would recommend getting in touch directly with the hire shop and arranging this in advance of your holiday.
+If you are planning a cycling holiday in Le Bourg d’Oisans and looking to hire a bike we would recommend getting in touch directly with the hire shop and arranging this well in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.

 Another tip is to make sure the bike you hire is equipped with gearing which will allow you to climb the mountains with a greater level of comfort.
 Most road bikes for hire will now come with compact gearing to allow for this, but it is best to be certain!

 Located at the base of the infamous Alpe d’Huez, the village of Le Bourg d’Oisans is a fantastic place to be based for cycling.
-There are many options for cycling specific accommodation as well as tour companies who also use the village as a base.
+There are many options for cycling-specific accommodation as well as tour companies that also use the village as a base.
 In addition to this, Le Bourg d’Oisans also has a range of bike stores from which you will be able to rent a bike, as well as have your own bike serviced if needs be.

 Whether you want to spend some time off the bikes or have family members that are not keen cyclists there are plenty of things to do around this area.
 Included below are some of our suggestions.

-If it is a cultural experience you are after than the Route des Savoire-Faire is for you.
-This ‘trail’ has been developed to highlight the regions many artisan craftsman, artists and local producers.
-You can choose from brewery tours, jewellery making workshops and also visits to some of the local cheese farm producers.
+If it is a cultural experience you are after then the Route des Savoire-Faire is for you.
+This ‘trail’ has been developed to highlight the region’s many artisan craftsmen, artists, and local producers.
+You can choose from brewery tours, jewelry-making workshops, or visits to some of the local cheese farm producers.
 Something for everyone to discover.
 Learn more here.

 As with most mountainous regions in France, this area boasts a range of hiking trails accessible from most of the villages.
-You can choose to join an organised guided hiking group or pick a self guided route.
-There are trails of varying difficulty to choose from all the way from beginner to advanced.
+You can choose to join an organized guided hiking group or pick a self-guided route.
+There are trails of varying difficulty to suit beginner to experienced hikers alike.
 The area boasts over 950kms of hiking trails and over 24 mountain huts.
 Whether you want to hike to the foot of mountainous peaks or take in the vista of beautiful alpine lakes there is something for everyone.
 More information can be found here.

-If you are after a family friendly ride or just want to ride somewhere ‘flat’ than the recently opened Green Lane is a must.
+If you are after a family-friendly ride or just want to ride somewhere ‘flat’ then the recently opened Green Lane is a must.
 Opened in 2019 the trail is 23kms/14mi long and connects the villages to Allemond to Venosc.
 There are plans for the trail to eventually run all the way to Grenoble.
-It is completely paved and a great way to explore along the valley.
+It is completely paved and a great way to explore the valley.
 More information and maps of the trail can be found here.